 A 2020 survey by the research organization IBM Institute for Business Value and the world’s largest retail trade association, the U.S. National Retail Federation, shows that for nearly eight in ten people, sustainability is important, and almost six in ten are willing to change their shopping habits if it can help the climate.

-In a survey from PriceRunner, 12% say that they have at least once opted out of an e-commerce store due to their lack of consideration for the environment and sustainability, and that number is expected to be rapidly increasing.
+In a survey from PriceRunner, 12% say that they have at least once opted out of an e-commerce store due to their lack of consideration for the environment and sustainability, and that number is expected to increase rapidly.
 If we look at the consumers of the future alone, the 18-29-year-olds, the figure is already almost double 22%.

-Thus, there is an opportunity for e-commerce stores to communicate better about sustainability.
-And perhaps this is not only an opportunity but also a responsibility.
+Therefore, there is an opportunity for e-commerce stores to communicate better about sustainability.
+Perhaps this is not only an opportunity but also a responsibility.
 This is the opinion of Lars Sørensen, CEO of Eventyrsport, who won the award PriceRunner’s Danish Store of the Year 2021.
 He states:

 The fact that e-commerce stores have responsibility is further emphasized by the fact that almost half of the categories for the Danish E-commerce Award in 2022 have “Sustainable initiatives/initiatives” as one of the judging criteria.

 It is not only within B2C that information on sustainability is in demand.
 Fresh figures from the Danish Chamber of Commerce Digital Handel show that 46% of Danish companies have purchasing strategies with sustainability requirements.

 A personalization and recommendation platform is generally not seen as a tool to support this responsibility, but to a great extent offers the opportunity to do so.
 In this article, we will look at how this can be done.

 As the name suggests, a personalization platform can help create a personalized customer journey, for example, when customers shop online.